-The service provides a shared Claims Auditor who will review financial claims and transactions on behalf of Boards of Education in participating school districts.
-The Claims Auditor confirms and certifies the following relative to each claim: proper documentation and itemization are provided; payments are for legal purposes; transactions are properly authorized prior to approving the voucher or invoice for payment; and payments are made in accordance with the operating policies of the district.
+The service provides a shared Claims Auditor who reviews financial claims and transactions on behalf of Boards of Education in participating school districts.
+The Claims Auditor confirms and certifies claims relative to compliance items including: proper documentation and itemization are provided; payments are for legal purposes; transactions are properly authorized prior to approving the voucher or invoice for payment; and payments are made in accordance with the operating policies of the district.
 Service is charged based on staff FTE, the level of which is determined based on the scope of engagement requested by the district.

+Michael Sheperd

-Michael Sheperd Assistant Superintendent for Administrative Services 315.963.4260 msheperd@CiTiboces.org
+Assistant Superintendent for Administrative Services 315.963.4260 msheperd@CiTiboces.org